Text to Speech beta

 WSL Nazaré Big Wave Challenge - World Surf League - Big Wave Tour

-The next "Nazaré Big Wave Challenge" surfing competition is expected to return in the winter season in Portugal 2024/2025 (1 November to 31 March), or earlier if there are 2 editions in the same season as has happened in the past.
+The next big wave surfing event "Nazaré Big Wave Challenge" is expected to return during the winter season in Portugal 2025/2026 (October 1 to March 31), or earlier if there are 2 editions in the same season, as has happened in the past.

-Follow the nazarewaves.com website for more information in the future and subscribe to email alerts to be the first to know the date of the event.
+Follow the website NazareWaves.com for more information in the future, subscribe to our email alerts to be notified when the event date is confirmed.

-📖 More information about the Nazaré Big Wave Challenge (click to expand):
+📖 More information about the Nazaré Big Wave Challenge (press to expand):

 This big wave surfing competition does not have a fixed date, depending on the swell forecasts during the winter in Portugal.
 The event date 📅 is scheduled based on forecasts for favourable conditions.